-In the event Committee agree to a consultation information will be placed on social media via Facebook twitter and our licensing webpage and via Have Your Say.
+In the event Committee agree to a consultation being commenced, information will be placed on social media via Facebook twitter and our licensing webpage and via Have Your Say.
+Paper consultation forms will be also be placed at Access offices throughout Angus.

-A subsequent Report will be submitted to the next Committee meeting on 9 January 2020 advising of the outcome of the consultation.
+A subsequent Report will be submitted to the Committee meeting on 9 April 2020 advising of the outcome of the consultation.